mapbender/mapbender-starter/CONTRIBUTING.md

 ## Description

-For now there are three submodules: [Mapbender], [FOM] and [OWS Proxy], located in ```application``` folder.
+For now there are three submodules: [Mapbender], [FOM] and [OWS Proxy], located in the ```application``` folder.
-Each [submodule] contains one or many bundles.
+Each [submodule] contains one or more bundles.

 # Elements

 ## Definition

-Elements can be a part of each [bundle] and should be stored in *SomeBundle/SomeElementName* folder.
+The Elements can be a part of each [bundle] and should be stored under *SomeBundle/SomeElementName* folder.

 Each Mapbender element is:

-* central part of Mapbender configurable functionality.
+* central part of Mapbender configurable functionality
 * [Symfony] controller([API])
 * [jQuery] [widget]
 * Part of [bundle]
 * Child of [Element] class

-Each Mapbender element has own:
+Each Mapbender element has it's own:

 * JavaScript front end [jQuery] [widget]
 * HTML [DOM] element